 ECHA notes that the registration does not contain sufficient information for establishing the composition of the registered substance and therefore its identity, as required under Annex VI, Section 2.3 of the REACH Regulation.
-More specifically, the provided chemical name and description indicates that the substance is a UVCB substance (substance of Unknown, or Variable Composition, or of Biological origin) that contains n-alkanes with a predominant carbon number range of C14-C20 and aromatics in a concentration of <2 %.
+More specifically, the provided chemical name and description indicates that the substance is an UVCB substance (substance of Unknown, or Variable Composition, or of Biological origin) that contains n-alkanes with a predominant carbon number range of C14-C17 and aromatics in a concentration of < 2%.
 However, the relevant individual constituents or groups of constituents have not been identified and reported in section 1.2 of the substance dataset.
-In addition, the information provided in section 1.4 is not sufficient to derive a meaningful composition of the substance as only general information on the carbon number range distribution and the quantification of the content of aromatic constituents has been provided.
-Therefore, the substance identity, including the chemical name, could not be verified http://guidance.echa.europa.eu/docs/guidance_document/substance_id_en.pdf, the Registrant should note that for UVCB substances originating from a petroleum source, such as the registered substance, the following applies:
+Therefore, the substance identity, including the chemical name, could not have been verified.

+Following section 4.3 of the Guidance for identification and naming of substances under REACH http://guidance.echa.europa.eu/docs/guidance_document/substance_id_en.pdf, the Registrant should note that for UVCB substances originating from a petroleum source, such as the registered substance, the following applies: